ghiliweld/wai-braid/README.md

 # wai-braid
-braid protocol server in haskell
+braid protocol server in haskell, implemented as wai middleware